mharkess/EcoSwitch/EcoSwitch_Database/README.md

 Current list of API for EcoSwitch along with examples of valid calls.
 This is organized by the type of request being made.
 All of the example JSON's are assuming that you are using a JSON stringify function and a HTTP request library like fetch.

-All Requests will come from this URL: `http://ec2-3-135-202-255.us-east-2.compute.amazonaws.com/`.
+All Requests will come from this URL: `http://3.12.233.95/`.

 So, to use an API, it would be in the format of: `URL/API`.
-From the API below, an example would be: `http://ec2-3-135-202-255.us-east-2.compute.amazonaws.com/addUser.php`
+From the API below, an example would be: `https://3.12.233.95/addUser.php?deviceId=<id>`

+*Note: If HTTPS is giving issues when implementing the API endpoints, an alternative is using HTTP

 ### GET Requests
 - `/device_dataUpdate.php`